Duongvu05/TLM/README.md

 # TLmGNN
-This is the code of TLmGNN
+This is the code of TLmGNN.